The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Convergence of discrete web distance to Brownian web distance

 for all $t\le s$ and with linear interpolation between integer values.
-Then by Donsker's invariance principle and by the continuity of Skorokhod reflection it follows that under the coupling given in Theorem~\ref{thm:YntoB} the rescaled curves $r_{k,n}^\pm$ converge uniformly to $\rho_k^\pm$ on compact intervals almost surely as $n\to\infty$.
-The convergence of single curves can be improved by the following result.
+In the next proposition, we establish the uniform convergence of the rescaled curves $r_{k,n}^\pm$ to $\rho_k^\pm$ on compact intervals in probability as $n\to\infty$ under the coupling given in Theorem~\ref{thm:YntoB}.
+The proof is based on Donsker's invariance principle and by the continuity of Skorokhod reflection.
+Furthermore, the convergence of single curves can be improved to countable families.